-Over the years in my consulting business, perhaps the most common way I find individuals handling information for their jobs is in Excel spreadsheets.
+Over the years in our consulting business, perhaps the most common way we find people handling information for their jobs is in Excel spreadsheets.
 Almost every one in every position needs to keep some type of information that is specific to their job.
 And Excel is a great place to do it.
 It is fairly easy to use, you can sort by columns and you can even share the information with Word to create form letters and address labels.
 But sooner or later most of us get to the place where we need a better way to use and manage our data, especially if we want to use our data in many different places or summarize and report on it.

 In a later article, we will explore some of the ways FileMaker Pro and Excel can work together.
 Here I bring it up because if you are familiar with storing data in Excel, you will understand some of the basic elements on a database.